keu/docs/astro/deploy-code.md

 With the exception of the Airflow webserver and some Celery workers, Kubernetes terminates all containers after a code deploy.
 This forces them to restart and begin running your latest code.

-If you deploy code to a Deployment that is running a previous version of your code, then the following happens:
+The following is the workflow for a code deployment to a Deployment that is running a previous version of your code:

-- Tasks that are `running` continue to execute on existing Celery workers and are be interrupted unless the task does not complete within 24 hours of the code deploy.
+- Tasks that are `running` continue to execute on existing Celery workers and are not interrupted unless the task does not complete within 24 hours of the code deploy.
 - One or more new workers are created alongside your existing workers and start executing scheduled tasks based on your latest code.

     These new workers execute downstream tasks of DAG runs that are in progress.
-For example, if you deploy to Astronomer when `Task A` of your DAG is running, `Task A` will continues to run on an old Celery worker.
+For example, if you deploy to Astronomer when `Task A` of your DAG is running, `Task A` continues to run on an old Celery worker.
 If `Task B` and `Task C` are downstream of `Task A`, they will both be scheduled on new Celery workers running your latest code.

     This means that DAG runs could fail due to downstream tasks running code from a different source than their upstream tasks.
 DAG runs that fail this way need to be fully restarted from the Airflow UI so that all tasks are executed based on the same source code.

 Astronomer sets a grace period of 24 hours for all workers to allow running tasks to continue executing.
 This grace period is not configurable.
-If a task does not complete within 24 hours, its worker will be terminated.
-Airflow will mark the task as a [zombie](https://airflow.apache.org/docs/apache-airflow/stable/concepts/tasks.html#zombie-undead-tasks) and it will retry according to the task's retry policy.
-This is to ensure that our team can reliably upgrade and maintain Astro as a service.
+If a task does not complete within 24 hours, its worker is terminated.
+Airflow marks the task as a [zombie](https://airflow.apache.org/docs/apache-airflow/stable/concepts/tasks.html#zombie-undead-tasks) and it will retry according to the task's retry policy.
+This is to ensure that Astronomer can reliably upgrade and maintain Astro as a service.

 :::tip